sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 1. Close Word.

-1. Now that you have completed this lab exercise by installing Microsoft 365 Apps for enterprise, you should log out of **LON-CL1-ID** as Laura Atkins and log back in as the Adatum Azureuser administrator.
+1. Now that you have completed this lab exercise by installing Microsoft 365 Apps for enterprise, you should log in as the Adatum Azureuser administrator.

 # End of Lab 2